vikasrs4u/Ad-Click-Prediction/README.md

 1)	There is very less publicly available data set for ad click.

-2)	New online ads that are coming up is not targeted to a particular set of users, using our prediction algorithm study companies will be able to target it to particular set of users.
+2)	New online ads that are coming up are not targeted to a particular set of users.
+Using our prediction algorithm companies will be able to target it well to a particular set of users.

 ### Data Set